What is Reiki?

 I'll explain the treatment and the way I work and ask you to lie on the couch (fully clothed, without shoes).

-Reiki is given by placing the hands on or over the body.
-It can be comforting to receive the healing at the site of discomfort or dis-ease but the energy is taken-in and used where it is most needed.
+Reiki is given by placing the hands on or near the body.
+It can be comforting to receive the healing at the site of discomfort or dis-ease but the energy is taken-in and used where it is most needed, this may be the root cause whether physical, emotional, or thought patterns.

 What Does Reiki Feel Like?